oymingw/SmartShell/README.md

 * The developer provides an architecture that can be iterated downward, namely the SmartShellAdapter framework

 ## Statement:
-I am the only developer of this APP, all unauthorized uploads are prohibited, if there are private open source uploads, please delete them yourself!!!
+I am the only developer of this APP, all unauthorized uploads are prohibited, if there are private open source uploads, please delete them!!!

 ## BTW：
-I am still the sole developer of the MCU for this paper, except that I think the development process is very simple, but anyone with a little development base can implement this, so I won't provide it.
+I am still the sole developer of the MCU for this paper.
 I can open source it afterwards if there is a need.

-And again, I declare that the development of these two software **has nothing to do with the first author of the paper**, because he did not contribute anything.
-The funny thing is that ninety percent of the workload of this system design also has nothing to do with him in fact, so let's just laugh about it.